 Previous studies of the impact of the Kyoto Protocol on global emissions are mostly simulations with macro-energy models.
 These are general equilibrium models based on rather aggregated representations of the production and consumption possibilities in the economy.
 In some models, such as RICE and FUND, all industries are lumped into one activity, and GDP is determined by an aggregate production function.
-Other models, such as MIT-EPPA, G Cubed, WorldScan, MS-MRT and GTEM, are multi-sectoral with inter-industry linkages and trade in non-energy goods.
+Other models, such as MIT-EPPA, G-Cubed, WorldScan, MS-MRT and GTEM, are multi-sectoral with inter-industry linkages and trade in non-energy goods.
 But the number of non-energy sectors is typically low, providing little scope for including details at the industrial level.
 Although several models have iron and steel as a separate sector, little attempt is made to model the potential for substitution across technologies and inputs.
-Admittedly, the GTEM model distinguishes between two steel producing technologies, but Leontief specification precludes substitution between inputs.
-Thus, despite the perceived importance of the steel industry for the amount of leakage in the wake of incomplete climate agreements, little attempt has been made to assess how this sector may respond to climate policies.
+Admittedly, the GTEM model distinguishes between two steel producing technologies, but Leontief specification precludes substitution between inputs.1

-&lt;sup>1 For details about these and other models, see the Special Issue of The Energy Journal (1999)
+1 For details about these and other models, see the Special Issue of The Energy Journal (1999)